Authress downtime protections

 - Is this something that should not be handled directly by the Authress service?

 If the answer to both of these questions is Yes, and it isn't listed in the above mitigation strategies, definitely build it, and then we'll update this article to include your solution.
-Alternatively, if it is something that Authress should do on the service side also let us know.
+Alternatively, if it is something that Authress should own on the service side also let us know.

 However, if such technology would not be built under these circumstances, then you are losing value that Authress is providing for your platform.
 Authress is optimized to work in the normal case as another service in your platform, adding additional technology against the recommendation actually increases the risk of incidents on the client side, which the Authress team would not be able to help in supporting.